-Students who submit their applications for Fall should hear back from University of Cincinnati by February 5.
+Students who apply for Fall should hear back from University of Cincinnati by February 5.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-University of Cincinnati is amoderately difficult school to get into.
+Getting into University of Cincinnati is moderately difficult.
 University of Cincinnati evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like University of Cincinnati, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Transfer student admissions is moderately difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college has a different way of determining which factors are are most important in the admissions process.
 When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.